 On highways, motorways and freeways you’ll be driving at a maximum of 100 to 110 kilometres per hour.
 These speeds can differ from state to state, so if you’re thinking about heading to Queensland or South Australia, make sure you read sign posts carefully.

-The police of New South Wales often do speed checks, and driving over the speed limit is considered a serious offence.
+Queensland Police Service often do speed checks, and driving over the speed limit is considered a serious offence.
 You can have your licence suspended on the spot, which could put a serious damper on your holiday plans.